Mind Your Manners in the Buffet Food Line

 How many times have you experienced this while selecting food items and some impatient individual just casually walks around you to the next dish as if you are invisible?
 Well, experts say if someone is taking too long dishing out, then it is alright to ask if you may move along.
 By simply asking permission is a polite and courteous gesture and should always be used at the buffet.

-Start at One End and Work to the Other
+Start at One End of the Line and Work Your Way to the Other

 Did you know that buffets lines are supposed to go in one direction only?
 You are always supposed to head in one direction only and if you don’t, well etiquette says it is equal to cutting in line.
 Many people will become quite annoyed with those who go against the grain!